What is our skin barrier?

 Tips for Protecting Your Skin Barrier

-1. Use gentle, non-irritating skincare products: Many skincare products contain harsh ingredients that can strip the skin of its natural oils and damage the skin barrier.
-To protect your skin barrier, choose products specifically formulated for sensitive skin and free of irritants such as fragrances, alcohol, and parabens.
+Use gentle, non-irritating skincare products: Choose products specifically formulated for sensitive skin and free of irritants such as fragrances, alcohol, and parabens.

-3. Avoid excessive heat and cold: Extreme temperatures can damage the skin barrier and leave it dry, itchy, and irritated.
-To protect your skin barrier, avoid exposing your skin to excessive heat and cold, and be sure to moisturize after spending time in air-conditioning or heating.
+Avoid excessive heat and cold: Extreme temperatures can damage the skin barrier.
+Be sure to moisturize after spending time in air-conditioning or heating.

-6. Quit smoking and limit alcohol consumption: Smoking and excessive alcohol consumption can damage the skin barrier and contribute to aging.
-Avoiding or limiting these habits can help to protect your skin barrier and keep it healthy.
+Quit smoking and limit alcohol consumption: Smoking and excessive alcohol consumption can damage the skin barrier and accelerate aging.